alejandroespinosa99ae/Python-Projects/README.md

 ---

-## 🧰 Tech Stack
+## Tech Stack

 - **Python** – for scraping and basic processing
 - **Selectolax / requests** – for HTML parsing and web requests
-- **Power Query** – for data cleaning and shaping
+- **Power Query** – for data cleaning automation
 - **Excel** – for dashboard visualization and daily updates

 ---

-## 📊 Output
+## Output

-The final output is a clean Excel dashboard showing:
+The final output is an Excel dashboard showcasing
-- 📈 Top 5 stock gainers of the day
+- Top 5 stock gainers of the day
-- 📉 Top 5 stock losers of the day
+- Top 5 stock losers of the day

 ---

-## 📌 Notes
+## Notes

 - This project is still a work in progress.